 The issue of irresponsible waste management, disposal or recycling of these items is becoming more and more of a pressing issue.

-A commingled recycling bin is the easiest and cheapest option for conveniently recycling glass bottles and other drinks containers such as bottles or cans.
+A commingled recycling bin is an easy and cheap option for conveniently recycling glass bottles and other drinks containers such as bottles or cans.

-Commingled is the yellow bin and most Aussie households should be used to this option from their domestic collections.
+Commingled is the yellow bin.
+Most Aussie households should acclimate themselves to this option from their domestic collections.
 Commingled recycling is also perfect for cafes, restaurants and a huge number of other businesses.
 You can significantly reduce your general waste volumes and boost recycling with this bin option.